The ancient capital is just an hour to two hours away from Bangkok, so it’s an easy place to get to from the newer capital city.

 There is an expressway route on No 9 (the Si Rat Expressway and then onto Hiughway 1.

-By Train: The rail service to Ayutthaya is regular.
+The rail service to Ayutthaya is regular.

 easy and leaves from the main line station at Huang Lamphang, which is connected through Bangkok by the MRT underground.